Tour of Shuffleboard

 Graph widgets are available for numeric data and you can drag data onto a graph to see multiple points at the same time and on the same scale.

 You can extend Shuffleboard by writing your own widgets that are specific to your team’s requirements.
-Documentation on extending it are on the Shuffleboard GitHub Wiki.
+Documentation on extending it can be found in Custom Widgets.

 Sources area: Here are data sources from which you can choose values from NetworkTables or other sources to display by dragging a value into one of the tabs